QuTech-Delft/cQASM-spec/README.md

 The ellipsis for the error model is a parameter list of integers and floats literals, while the `mdl` parameter can be any identifier.
 It is up to QX to check this.

-Instead of these instructions, use their `pragma` equivalent instead.
+Instead of these instructions, use their `pragma` equivalent.